hackerb9/ruthyn-locale/README.md

 By default the module gets installed to the system directory (e.g, `/usr/lib/$(gcc -dumpmachine)/gconv`).
-If you do not want to install system wide, you can set the `GCONV_PATH` variable to any directory when installing or uninstalling:
+If you do not want to install system wide, you can set the `GCONVDIR` variable to any directory when installing or uninstalling:

 ```
-export GCONV_PATH=$HOME/.local/lib/gconv
-make  install
+make  GCONVDIR=~/.local/lib/gconv  install
 ```

 Note that you'll need to set the `GCONV_PATH` environment variable to